Jean Elizabeth (Mounce) Buchanan

 Jean Elizabeth Buchanan, 99, passed away Friday, Jan.
 3, 2020, in Lewiston.

-Jean was born in the “white” hospital March 26, 1920, to Lafe and Myrtle (Rowe) Mounce, who farmed south of Lewiston.
+Jean was born March 26, 1920, in the White’s Hospital, to Lafe and Myrtle (Rowe) Mounce, who farmed south of Lewiston.
 In her early years, she spent much of her time in her grandfather’s house.
 The large, two-story home was on the Mounce farm, just south of the Webb-Waha intersection in Tammany.
 Many grand times were spent there with Grandpa Lafe Mounce Sr. and Grandma Anna (Hayes) and other Mounce relatives.

 Jean was dedicated to community service for many years, as well as being very involved on the home front with her children, Larry, Marsha and Cheryl — gardening, canning, Scouts and 4-H. Her community involvement included a lifetime membership in the Tammany Pollyanna Club, the Tammany Grange and Tammany PTA.
 (She helped start the PTA at Lower Tammany School, as well as the first hot lunch program at that school, taking garden produce and canning it with other moms at the local cannery.)
 She also helped the Meals on Wheels program in the area and served as precinct registrar in Tammany for years.